Peter L. Hurd: Digit ratio

-Among his other research into digit ratio, Hurd has demonstrated that, while there is no difference in digit ratio between the sexes in most laboratory mice, that pups which gested next to brothers have higher digit ratios than those whose uterine neighbours were sisters, and that the large differences in digit ratios between populations may be explained by Allen's rule and Bergmann's rule.
+Hurd conducted a study on digit ratios suggesting a positive correlation in males between aggressive tendency and the ratio of the lengths of the ring finger to his index finger.
+These gathered significant media attention, being reported on the BBC, in The New York Times, Discover Magazine, Scientific American Mind, National Geographic and on Jay Leno.
+Hurd has demonstrated that, while there is no difference in digit ratio between the sexes in most laboratory mice, that pups which suggested next to brothers have higher digit ratios than those whose uterine neighbours were sisters, and that the large differences in digit ratios between populations may be explained by Allen's rule and Bergmann's rule.

 Academic history

 Strongly influenced as a youth by the anarcho-punk movement and such influences as Jonathan Kozol and A. S. Neill's Summerhill School, Hurd was an enthusiastic member of a student run free school group while unenthusiastically attending Colonel By Secondary School.
 He then completed a BSc at Carleton University, Canada in 1990, followed by an MSc in 1993 from Simon Fraser University.
 He moved to Sweden to undertake a PhD at Stockholm University (Awarded in 1997) before committing to an initial postdoctoral fellowship with Mike Ryan at the University of Texas.
-Hurd then became a lecturer at the University of Texas in 2000 until 2001 when he moved to the University of Alberta, Canada as an Assistant Professor.
-Hurd was promoted to Associate Professor in 2007.
+Hurd then became a lecturer at the University of Texas in 2000 until 2001 when he moved to the University of Alberta, Canada as an assistant professor.
+Hurd was promoted to associate professor in 2007.